vshotarov/vsClipboard/README.md

 Lowering that setting results in a snappier performance, but also the tool gets triggered much quicker, so pasting without it getting shown might become trickier.

 That being said, in my experience of working with the tool, the difference has been negligible.

+## Attribution
+The icon is slightly modified version of the clipboard found in [Open Iconic](http://www.useiconic.com/open)